-Students have the right to assist in decisions that affect their lives in school.
-This right includes decisions related to election of courses of study beyond the required curriculum, participation in activities, and representation in an active, student government organization.
+RIGHT RESPONSIBILITY Students have the right to assist Students should take part in in decisions that affect their lives student government by running for in school.
+This right includes office or voting for the candidate decisions related to election of of their choice.
+They are also courses of study beyond the responsible for making any required curriculum, participation problems known directly to the in activities, and representation in staff or through this an active, student government representation. organization.